EU states in Russia's shadow fearful about tougher sanctions

 Among Poland's eastern European peers, Romania shares its view on sanctions, as does the Baltic state of Estonia.

-"We are prepared to support the strongest possible measures," Estonian defence minister Urmas Reinsalu told journalists on Friday.
+"We are prepared to support the strongest possible measures," Estonian defense minister Urmas Reinsalu told journalists on Friday.
 "The Putin narrative poses a threat to the security of all Europe, including Estonia."

 Yet even the firmest supporters of a third phase of sanctions concede that it will be tough to win a consensus.
 "We'll have to see what happens," said one European official, from a country that wants economic sanctions.